David-Bonner/osticket-prereqs/README.md

 </p>

 <p>
-From the Prerequisite files install the PHP Manager for IIS installatiion file.
+From the Prerequisite files install the PHP Manager for IIS installatiion file.<br />
   Filename example: (PHPManagerForIIS_v1.5.0.msi)<br />
-Do the same with the Prerequisite file Rewrite Module.
+Do the same with the Prerequisite file Rewrite Module.<br />
   Filename example: (rewrite_amd64_en-US.msi) and install it.
 </p>
 <br />